ReduxFlakes/website/src/pages/now.md

 I've also gone back to playing Kingdom Rush and Mindustry after a long break.

+## What I've been watching

+2 days ago I decided to revisit Regular Show, one of my favourites cartoons of my childhood, and I'm not disappointed!
+Currently on half way trough season 2 and I'm loving it!

 ## What I'm Listening

 If you want to check what I'm listening to, you can view my [Last.FM](https://www.last.fm/user/ReduxFlakes), [ListenBrainz](https://listenbrainz.org/user/reduxflakes/), or [Libre.FM](https://libre.fm/user/reduxflakes) profiles.
 (Last.FM is always updated).